 PolyLevel® does not react with soil or moisture; it will not leach harmful chemicals into the soil.
 This makes it an eco-friendly form of concrete repair.

 AquaGuard Foundation Solutions can help minimize downtime with PolyLevel® concrete repair.
 Full loading of the foundation, roadway or other structural elements can usually happen about 15 minutes after the material is injected.

 Adjusting the density and expansive force of the 2-part foam affords a wide range of geotechnical uses.
 Lifting force can be adjusted by fine-tuning the chemical reaction that causes the foam to expand.
 An experienced applicator from AquaGuard Foundation Solutions can factor not only the weight of the structural element but also soil characteristics and temperature and weather conditions.
 Special formulations of PolyLevel® are possible for applications where water must be displaced.

 PolyLevel® injection equipment isn’t bulky, enabling applicators to access confined areas for concrete repair.
 When properly injected, PolyLevel® is not as messy or disruptive as other slab and foundation-lifting techniques.

 Skip the Concrete Jacking—Call AquaGuard for PolyLevel® Concrete Leveling today!

 Ready to see why PolyLevel® is the superior choice when it comes to repairing sinking concrete in Marietta?
-Get started by calling AquaGuard Foundation Solutions at (770) 967-3800 or contact us online to meet with one of our specialists today!
+Get started by calling AquaGuard Concrete Leveling at (770) 967-3800 or contact us online to meet with one of our specialists today!
 We provide written estimates for concrete repair and PolyLevel® foam foundation repair services in Atlanta, Marietta, Decatur, and throughout the surrounding area.